 US Horse Racing Tips: Best bets from Aqueduct on Sunday

-Nick Shiambouros returns to Aqueduct with two more selections from the quality Sunday card...
+Nick Shiambouros heads back to Aqueduct with two more selections from the Sunday card...

-"Her work tab is solid, and the in form Jose Lezcano has the riding assignment"
+"This is a competitive race, but I do not think we have seen the best of her"

 New on Betting.Betfair – Betslip